Commonwealth Consolidated Acts(1) The Minister must not issue an Australian passport to a child unless:

 (i) the child is to live with the person; or

-(d) the person is entitled to guardianship or custody of, or access to, the child under a law of the Commonwealth, a State or a Territory.
+(d) the person has guardianship or custody of, or has parental responsibility for, the child under a law of the Commonwealth, a State or a Territory.